athomasliz/Notesaurus/docs/java/core.md

     }
     ```
     Here, the *System.out.println* statement is not within if statement.
 However the compiler determines it is in scope as the instanceof operator returns true for that area.
 1. We can conclude pattern matching is quite different from other scoping.
-It is not determined by a pair of braces.
+It is not determined hierarchically by a pair of braces.
 It is determined by the compiler.

 ### *switch* statement
-1. If no such case is found, the default will be called.
-If still default is not provided, the whole switch block will be skipped.
+1. If no such case is found, the default case will be called.
+If default case is not provided, the whole switch block will be simply skipped.
     ```java
     int a = 999;
     switch(a){
         case 1:
             System.out.println("1");
-            break;
-        case 2:
-            System.out.println("2");
             break;
         default:
             System.out.println("0");